208ProgrammingClub/guess-my-number/README.md

 2. GREEN After they write their code they run it against the tests until it is all free of bugs and passes all teh tests.
 3. REFACTOR! which means revise and simplify.
 At each refactor step the developers team up and they repeat the entire process all over again until they can't make their code any simpler or run any faster.

-We are here now in TDD Step 3. ...except we havent built any test scripts.
+We are here now in TDD Step 3.
+REFACTOR...except we havent truely built any test scripts separate from our [if] condition statements.
+Ok we cheated a bit.
 We can simplify the last 12 lines of code into one smaller conditional statement that is ran when all [else] fails.
 The else command basically states if none of the ablove [if] conditional statements are true then do this.

 Lets refactor our code and add a variable.
 We need a variable that can be set to determine if the user wants to quit playing the game.
 We will call this variable [status]

     ###Off Topic: ###
     normally when we create a variable we must give it a value.
 This is the process called instantiation and refers to the very first value assigned to a variable upon its creation.
 Just think you were instantiated when your parents named you when you were first born.
-You see the very first time (instance) a variable is created we should give it a value.
-When a pet turtle is hatched its parents probably instantiated it with the value "" or null.
-That will work just fine until the time its owner comes along and renames it.
+You see the very first time (instance) a variable is created we should give it a name and a value.
+When a pet turtle is hatched its an object and has great value but its parents instantiated it with the value "" which in human terms means null.
+    That will work just fine until the time its owner comes along and changes the object's name value to "Hank".

 When we instantiate the variable [status] below we are immediately giving it the name or the value returned by the user in the prompt command.
 The condition is tested to see if the player types the word quit, or Quit, or QUIT.  [if] the condition is true the users choice is comfirmed and the game is ended.
 If not the program executes the next block of code or hits the incrementer before repeating through the while loop all over again
-###Lets see how much we can refactor our code:###
+###Lets see how much we can refactor our code:
 ```javascript
 else{
        var status = prompt("It appears you don't want to play.
 Type Quit in the field below to end the game, or Play to continue")